Catena-Media/Dtective/_docs/contributing.md

+---
+title: Contributing
+subtitle: Take a look at what we have in the crystal ball for Dtective.
+tags: [features, featured]
+author: evan
+---

 #Contributing to Dtective

 We are glad you are here.
 We would like you to  take a moment to review this guide so the process is easy and effective for everyone involved.
 The contributions to Dtective are governed by our [Code of Conduct](https://github.com/Catena-Media/QA-Automation_Runner/blob/master/CODE_OF_CONDUCT.md).